maksimKorzh/cmk-go/README.md

           you keep track of eventual number of positions and put this number into totalSamples variable in "train.js" to have a proper current/total samples rate.

-# Web interface
-Should work with dummy net, but not production-ready yet<br>
-work in progress...